mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 + git fetch --tags --force origin refs/heads/master:refs/remotes/origin/master
 ```

-This is because brew uses GitHub by default and the access to GitHub is slow in
+This is because brew uses GitHub by default and access to GitHub is slow in
 China:

 ```